-• MSHN board members, employees, contractual providers and the provider network will report all suspected fraud and abuse to the MSHN Compliance Officer.
-The report will be submitted in writing utilizing the Office of Inspector General (OIG) Fraud Referral Form (Attachment E).
+- MSHN board members, employees, contractual providers and the provider network will report all suspected fraud and abuse to the MSHN Compliance Officer.
+The report will be submitted in writing utilizing the Office of Inspector General (OIG) Fraud Referral Form. - The MSHN Compliance Officer will complete a preliminary investigation, as needed, to determine if a suspicion of fraud exists. - If there is suspicion of fraud, and an overpayment of \$5,000 or greater is identified, the MSHN Compliance Officer will report the suspected fraud and abuse to the MDHHS Office of Inspector General and the Attorney General - Health Care Fraud Division (AG-HCFU) using the OIG Fraud ReferralForm. - The MSHN Compliance Officer will inform the appropriate provider network member when a report is made to the MDHHS Office of Inspector General. - MSHN Compliance Officer and provider network member staff will present the fraud referral case to the OIG and the AG-HCFU. - MSHN Compliance Officer will defend potential credible allegation of fraud in any appeal should the referral result in suspension issued by the MDHHS OIG.

-- The MSHN Compliance Officer will complete a preliminary investigation, as needed, to determine if a suspicion of fraud exists. - If there is suspicion of fraud, the MSHN Compliance Officer will report the suspected fraud and abuse to the MDHHS Office of Inspector General using the OIG Fraud Referral Form. - The MSHN Compliance Officer will inform the appropriate provider network member when a report is made to the MDHHS Office of Inspector General. - MSHN will follow the guidance/direction provided by the MDHHS Office of Inspector General regarding investigation and/or other required follow up. - MSHN and the provider network will cooperate fully with investigations involving the MDHHS Office of Inspector General and/or the Department of Attorney General and adhere to any subsequent legal action that may result from such investigation.
+- MSHN will cease all efforts to take adverse action against or collect overpayments from the provider until authorized by the MDHHS OIG and follow the guidance/direction provided by the MDHHS Office of InspectorGeneral regarding investigation and/or other required follow up. - MSHN and the provider network will cooperate fully with investigations involving the MDHHS Office of Inspector General and/or the Department of Attorney General and adhere to any subsequent legal action that may result from such investigation.